tarka/xcp/README.md

 * Conversion of files to sparse where appropriate, as with `cp`'s `--sparse=always` flag.
 * Aggressive sparseness detection with `lseek`.
+* On non-Linux OSs sparse-files are not currenty supported but could be added if supported by the OS.

 ### Differences with `cp`